Occupational Therapy M.S.

 This program admits fall term only.

-NOTE: Applicants for the professional master’s degree in Occupational Therapy follow procedures for submitting their application materials through the Occupational Therapy Centralized Admission Service (OTCAS).
+NOTE: Applicants for the entry-level master’s degree in Occupational Therapy follow procedures for submitting their application materials through the Occupational Therapy Centralized Admission Service (OTCAS).
 ALL applicants for the master’s degree program in Occupational Therapy must complete the Graduate application and supplemental forms.
-Contact the Occupational Therapy Admissions Coordinator at 410-704-2653 or OTadmissions@towson.edu for questions regarding the application process.
+Contact the Occupational Therapy Admissions Counselor at 410-704-2653 or OTadmissions@towson.edu for questions regarding the application process.

-Towson University's Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+Towson University's entry-level master's degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association located at 6116 Executive Boulevard Suite 200, North Bethesda, MD 20852-4929.
 ACOTE's telephone number, c/o AOTA, is (301) 652-AOTA.

 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist, administered by the National Board for Certification of Occupational Therapy (NBCOT).
 After successful completion of this examination, the individual will be an occupational therapist, registered (OTR).
 In addition, most states require licensure to practice; however, licenses are usually based on the results of the NBCOT certification examination.
 (Persons convicted of felonies may be unable to sit for the Certification Examination and should inquire in advance of program entry regarding eligibility.)

-For more information about occupational therapy, visit the AOTA website: http://www.aota.org
+For more information about occupational therapy, visit the AOTA website.

 A course fee will be applied to select courses to cover course materials and supplies.

-- Complete the following prerequisite courses with a “B” or better:
+- The following prerequisite courses must be completed with a “B-” or better: